 Zooming In: The C4 Container Diagram

-After the Context view, the Container diagram opens the main system box to show major deployable pieces.
+After the Context view, the Container diagram opens the system to show major deployable pieces.
 A “container” can be a web app, an API service, a database, or a file store.
-Container diagrams map how these components connect and communicate, giving architects and developers a clear, implementation-adjacent view without the noise of code-level detail2.
+Container diagrams map how these components connect and communicate, giving architects and developers an implementation-adjacent view without code-level noise2.

 Illustrating the Journey: Flow Diagrams

 Flow diagrams show how things move through the system: user signups, payment processing, or CI pipelines.
-While Context shows who and Container shows what, Flow diagrams show how a process unfolds across components, revealing bottlenecks and integration points.
+While Context shows who and Container shows what, Flow diagrams show how a process unfolds across components and reveal bottlenecks.

 Create Diagrams That Actually Get Used

 Most architectural diagrams end up gathering dust.
-A useful concept diagram is a living communication tool that the team relies on.
-To make that happen, treat diagrams like products: design for your audience and give each diagram a single, clear purpose.
+A useful concept diagram is a living communication tool.
+Treat diagrams like products: design for your audience and give each diagram a single, clear purpose.

 Ask before you start: Who is this for, and what is the one thing they absolutely need to understand?
 Nail that, and avoid visuals that are either too generic or too dense.